Amzani/apidesk-sdk-test-def/docs/sdks/activities/README.md

 ## delete

-The `activitiesDelete` operation allows developers to remove a specific activity from the CRM system by providing its unique ID.
-This operation is crucial for maintaining accurate and up-to-date records within the CRM.
+The activitiesDelete operation allows you to remove an activity record from the CRM by specifying its unique ID in the endpoint path.
+This operation is crucial for maintaining accurate and up-to-date records by eliminating outdated or incorrect entries.
+To execute this operation, you must provide the 'id' of the activity to be deleted, along with the 'x-apideck-consumer-id' and 'x-apideck-app-id' headers for authentication.
+Optionally, you can specify the 'x-apideck-service-id' header if targeting a specific service integration.
+The operation does not require a request body and will return a status code of 200 upon successful deletion, indicating that the activity has been successfully removed from the system.

-### Key Parameters:
-- **id (path parameter)**: The unique identifier of the activity to be deleted.
-This is a required parameter.
-- **x-apideck-consumer-id (header)**: The ID of the consumer from which data is being managed.
-This is a required parameter.
-- **x-apideck-app-id (header)**: The ID of the Unify application making the request.
-This is a required parameter.
-- **x-apideck-service-id (header)**: Optional parameter to specify the service ID when multiple integrations are active.
-- **raw (query parameter)**: Optional parameter to include the raw response, useful for debugging.

-### Response Behavior:
-Upon successful deletion, the operation returns a status code of 200, indicating that the activity has been successfully removed from the CRM system.
-No content is returned in the response body, aligning with standard practices for delete operations.

 ### Example Usage